-With extensive experience in the public, private and non-profit sectors, David Agnew became the fifth president of Seneca College in July 2009.
+With extensive experience in the public, private and non-profit sectors, David Agnew became the fifth president of Seneca in July 2009.

 Under his leadership, Seneca has experienced record growth in enrolment and expanded its offerings in both undergraduate and graduate programs.
-One of the largest colleges in Canada, Seneca is growing its applied research, broadening international and corporate partnerships, investing in capital improvements and adopting an innovative academic direction to increase experiential, cross-disciplinary and flexible learning opportunities.
+One of the largest colleges in Canada, Seneca is growing its applied research, broadening international and corporate partnerships, investing in capital expansion and adopting an innovative academic direction to increase experiential, cross-disciplinary and flexible learning opportunities.

 Mr. Agnew was Secretary to the Cabinet and head of the public service in the Government of Ontario, Canada from 1992 to 1995 after serving as Principal Secretary to the Premier.
 In 1995, he led the Public-Private Partnerships Project and was seconded to Massey College at the University of Toronto where he was a Senior Resident.

-Mr. Agnew’s working life started in high school as a newspaper reporter in Toronto and he continued his journalism career in St. John’s, Ottawa and Edmonton, Canada.
+Mr. Agnew’s working life started in high school as a newspaper reporter in Toronto and he continued his journalism career in St. John’s, Ottawa and Edmonton.
 He was the gold medallist when he graduated from Memorial University of Newfoundland with a B.A. in political science.
 Following his studies, he was a Parliamentary Intern at the House of Commons of Canada.

 In 2012, Mr. Agnew received a Queen Elizabeth II Diamond Jubilee Medal for his service to the community.